HackYourAssignment/JavaScript-Cohort54/README.md

 Throughout your [HYF journey](https://github.com/HackYourFuture/curriculum) you will be asked to do certain exercises.
 This repository contains all of these exercises for the JavaScript modules (JavaScript, Browsers, UsingAPIs).
 The module repositories will tell you how to hand in the assignment, the curriculum will indicate what week you will need to do.

 > Note that a fork of this repository will be created on the [HackYourAssignment](https://github.com/HackYourAssignment) GitHub account specifically for your cohort.
-The name of the repository will have the format `Assignments-cohortXX` where `XX` is your cohort number,
+The name of the repository will have the format `JavaScript-cohortXX` where `XX` is your cohort number,

 ## Installation